 - Questions shall be on topics which will not normally be dealt with by municipal staff as a matter of routine.

 - Questions shall be addressed through the Chair and if the questions can be answered either by the Chair or through the Chair, Council will endeavour to do so.
 Otherwise, the questions will be referred to staff.

-Public Hearings (a statutory requirement under the Local Government Act) for Official Community Plan Bylaw Amendments and Zoning Bylaw Amendments are held prior to regular business at Council meetings.
-Public Hearings are advertised in the local newspaper and on the Town's website.
+Public Hearings for Official Community Plan Bylaw Amendments and Zoning Bylaw Amendments are held prior to regular business at Council meetings.
+Public Hearings are advertised in the local newspaper and on the Public Notices page.
 Notification is also delivered directly to the owners and occupants of surrounding properties.
-Background documentation regarding the proposal is available at Town Hall, during regular business hours, and on the Town's website on the Active Development Applications page.
+Background documentation regarding the proposal is available at Town Hall, during regular business hours, and on the Active Development Applications page.

 Town Council welcomes input from residents and encourages the public to offer comments in person or in writing.
 Those who believe that their interest in property is affected by the proposed amendment shall be afforded a reasonable opportunity to be heard or to present written submissions.
 Please note that any correspondence submitted will form part of a public record and may be published in a meeting agenda.
 Copies of written submissions will be provided to Council, but will not be read aloud.